 The team examined the sound spectrum of 10 cats’ purrs and found an unusual peak in the 220- to 520-hertz frequency range embedded in the lower frequencies of the usual purr.
 Babies' cries have a similar frequency range at 300 to 600 hertz.

-Karen McComb, who headed the study, says cats may be exploiting “innate tendencies in humans to respond to cry-like sounds in the context of nurturing offspring.”
+Karen McComb, who headed the study, said cats may be exploiting “innate tendencies in humans to respond to cry-like sounds in the context of nurturing offspring.”

-Dr. Benjamin L. Hart, a veterinarian, says that “Cats apparently learn to do this to get people to feed them sooner.”
+Why would your feline do this?
+“Cats apparently learn to do this to get people to feed them sooner," said veterinarian Benjamin L. Hart.

-Cats’ purrs might be more than just a way to communicate though.
+Cats’ purrs are more than simply a way to communicate though.
 Scientists like Elizabeth von Muggenthaler, a bioacoustics researcher, believe that cats also purr to heal themselves.

 She says that frequencies between 24-140 vibrations per minute are therapeutic for bone growth, pain relief and wound healing.
-She recorded a variety of cat purrs, including those of domestic cats, ocelots, cheetahs and pumas, and discovered that the animals’ purrs all fit into the range for anabolic bone growth.
+She recorded a variety of cat purrs, including those of domestic cats, ocelots, cheetahs and pumas, and discovered that the animals’ purrs all fit into the range for bone regeneration.

 Purring isn’t just good for cats though — it’s also healthy for cat owners.
 Studies show that cats do a better job of relieving stress and lowering blood pressure than other pets.
 In fact, a 10-year study at the University of Minnesota Stroke Center found that cat owners were 40 percent less likely to have heart attacks than non-cat owners — and purring might play a role in that.